 —1-2 jalapeños (fresh or pickled), depending on your heat preferences, minced, plus a splash of the jalapeño pickling liquid if you use pickled (optional)

-with the lime zest, vinegar, pickling liquid and squeeze of lime and toss again.
-Let rest for up to one hour at room temperature or several hours to overnight in the fridge.
-Just before serving, dice and add tomatoes.
-Mix and serve with chips, tacos, burritos, or straight up and call it salad.
+Mix all ingredients vigorously in a large bowl with two forks or salad tongs.
+Add more salt to taste, it can handle more than you might think.
+Serve immediately, or let rest for up to one hour at room temperature or several hours to overnight in the fridge.
+Just before serving, mix again, adjust seasonings, and serve with chips, tacos, burritos, or straight up and call it salad.

 Notes: in a pinch, the tomatoes, lime juice and zest can be left out and you will still have excellent cabbage.
 If you use unseasoned rice vinegar you may want to add a tiny pinch of sugar to taste, but I often use unseasoned rice vinegar and never add any sugar and I never miss it.
 Also: the finer you shred it, the easier it is to scoop onto chips!